Health Encyclopedia

 After a Neck Mass Removal: How to Care for Your Child

-Your child is ready to go home after surgery to remove a neck mass.
-Most children recover quickly and get back to normal activities after a short period of rest.
+Your child should recover quickly and get back to normal activities after a short period of rest.
+Follow these instructions to keep your child comfortable during recovery.

 KidsHealth Image